 The inspector was satisfied that there was a clearly defined management structure that identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
-He is also person in charge for two other centres in the locality.
-He was knowledgeable about the requirements of the Regulations and Standards.
-He will be supported in his role by the team leader and a deputy team leader.
+She was knowledgeable about the requirements of the Regulations and Standards.
+She will be supported in her role by the regional manager and a deputy team leader.